Want to launch an online store with WordPress in 2026? You’re in the right place.

 1. Set Up Your WordPress Site (If You Don’t Have One Already)

-If you already have a basic WordPress site, you can click here to skip ahead to the next section to learn how to add eCommerce functionality to that site.
+If you already have a basic WordPress site, you can click here to skip ahead to the next section and learn how to add eCommerce functionality to that site.

 To do that, you’ll need to do three things: